whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-10-Box-Of-Style-Rachel-Zoe-Subscription-Fall-2015-Review-Coupon.md

 <DD>Value $135</DD>
 </DL>

 <p>This was the Hero item of the box (Hero items are the highest valued item that's in the box and is released prior as a spoiler).
 I love watches and collect them and this watch is absolutely perfect for me.
-Rose gold with black face screams Fall tres chic and I don't have grey watches so this was definitely my hero item of this year!</p>
+Rose gold with black face screams Fall très chic and I don't have grey watches so this was definitely my hero item of this year!</p>

 <center><a href="http://fbuy.me/cJCZ1" target="_blank">
 <img src="/images/BoxOfStyleFall2015Watch2.jpg" border="0" style="border:none;max-width:100%;" alt="CLUSE LA BOHÈME Rose Gold Black/Grey Watch"/>